nicolasfauchereau/ICU_Water_Watch/README.md

     - src/C3S.py
     - src/verification.py

-- [notebooks](): contains all the notebooks
+- [notebooks](): contains all the notebooks, organized in 3 folders: `GPM`, 'C3S` and `verification`

 - [scripts](): contains the python scripts, designed to be run from the command line, with keywords arguments, as part of the operational suite

-### Pre-requesites

-### Dependencies

 ### Credits

-The development of this library was made possible by funding from NIWA's "core" (SSIF) funding
+The development of this software was made possible by funding from NIWA's "core" (SSIF) funding under projects PRAS2101 and CAVA2101

 ### Acknowledgments

-Thanks as well for support, feedbacks and advice from Doug Ramsay and Dr. Andrew Lorrey
+Thanks as well for support, feedbacks and advice from Doug Ramsay, Dr. Andrew Lorrey and Ben Noll from NIWA.

-### Reference
+### References

+ - Fauchereau N., Ramsay D., Lorrey A.M., Noll B.E (in preparation): Open data and open source software for the development of a multi-model ensemble monthly and seasonal forecast system for the Pacific region.
+To be submitted to JOSS, and preprint on ESSOar.

+ - Fauchereau N., Lorrey A.M, Noll B.E. (in preparation): On the predictability of New Zealand’s seasonal climate from General Circulation Models forecasts and observational indices.
+To be submitted to Weather and Climate.

 ### Additional material